Select Map Assistant… from the menu to create a new map layer or edit an existing one.

 Type into the Search field to look for various place around the world.

 If you have scrolled the map so that the blue frame is no longer visible, you can click onto move the blue frame to the current visible region.

 If you have resized the blue frame so that it no longer matches the aspect ration of the Stage, you can click onto resize the blue frame.

 If you have defines a travel route, you can click onso that the blue frame has the optimum size for the travel route.

 If you intend to use a zoom animation for the map layer, then the map layer should be slightly larger than the Stage to avoid blurry pixels.
-Selecting the Zoom Range to automatically enlarge the rendered map as needed.
+Choose a Zoom Range to automatically enlarge the rendered map as needed.

 The Map Type determines the content and visual appearance of the map.
-Please note that you can further cutomize the appearance by apply one of more Effects to the map layer.
+Please note that you can further customize the appearance by applying one or more Effects to the map layer.